 The mortgage balances are monitored as part of the HBOS plc Group impairment process.
 At each reporting period end, the Company assesses whether there is any objective evidence that mortgage loans within the portfolio are impaired.
-All loans in the mortgage portfolio pay a fixed rate of interest of 5.75%.
+All loans in the mortgage portfolio pay a fixed rate of interest of 5.75% or 5.95%.